 Trans Pride Parade began from the year 2020.
 It is celebrated annually on the following Saturday of December 17.
 December 17 in 2018 was the day when the term ‘transgender‘ was introduced in Nepali language.
 The term is ‘pāralaingik‘.
 Prior to this, the term ‘transgender‘ didn’t exist in Nepali language which had caused derogatory and wrongful refering of trans people.
 Marking this linguistic landmark on 17 Dec 2018, we celebrate Trans Pride Parade the following Saturday.

-As 17 Dec may fall on weekdays, we decided to choose a weekend to allow more flexible day to encourage participation.
+As 17 Dec may fall on weekdays, we decided to choose a weekend to allow more flexible day to encourage participation and ease traffic.
 In case 17 December itself is a Saturday, we organize Pride on the same day.

 The hashtags for Trans Pride Parade are:-